Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Wyoming Stats and Trends

-- Wyoming's games this season have eclipsed the over/under four times in eight opportunities (50%).
+- Wyoming's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

+- The Cowboys rack up 23.0 points per game, comparable to the 20.9 the Broncos allow.

-- Wyoming is 2-2-1 against the spread and 4-1 overall when the team notches more than 20.9 points.
+- Wyoming is 2-2-1 against the spread and 4-1 overall in games when it records more than 20.9 points.

-- In games that Wyoming totals over 398.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Wyoming totals more than 398.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Cowboys have 15 turnovers, five fewer than the Broncos have takeaways (20).
+- This year the Cowboys have 15 turnovers, five fewer than the Broncos have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.